All Our Yesterdays (TV series)

-All Our Yesterdays is a television series, produced by Granada Television, giving an historical account of the 1930s lead-up to the Second World War and to the war itself.
+All Our Yesterdays is a British television series, produced by Granada Television, giving an historical account of the 1930s lead-up to the Second World War and of the war itself.
 It relied on film footage, and may be considered a precursor to the later Thames Television World at War production.
+The title of the series alludes to Macbeth's soliloquy in Act 5 Scene 5 after Lady Macbeth's death ("And all our yesterdays have lighted fools / The way to dusty death").

 The series ran weekly from 1960 to 1973 and from 1987 to 1989.
 The format was a studio commentary, supported by newsreel clips that had been shown in cinemas 25 years ago that week.
 The final series concentrated on 1939.
-The years to 1964 focused on the build-up to the Second World War, mixed with more lighthearted fare.
-The series continued mostly with war footage from 1964 to 1970.
+The years to 1964 focused on the build-up to the war, mixed with more light-hearted fare.
+The series continued, mostly with war footage, from 1964 to 1970.
 A measure of comic relief was provided by wartime cartoons, especially by Osbert Lancaster for the Daily Express, with captions read by actors.